Jonah Heim Player Props: Rangers vs. Guardians

-In his most recent action (on July 8 against the Nationals) he went 1-for-4.
+In his last action (on July 8 against the Nationals) he went 1-for-4.

 Jonah Heim Game Info & Props vs. the Guardians